Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

 \subsection{Physical Properties of the SMBHs \\ and Dusty Tori in 3CRR Quasars}

 The distributions of the SMBH, torus and accretion disk properties derived from the SED fits for our 3CRR quasars are shown in Figure.~\ref{fig:agnhist}, along with the median values in each case.
-The $\textrm M_{BH}$, $\log (\lambda_{Edd})$ and spin are constrained by the best fit accretion disk (see Table \ref{tab:best_fit_torus}).
-The inner radius of the torus, the volume filling factor, optical depths of the dust clouds, and the homogeneous dusty disk are constrained by the torus model.
-The inclination angle (measured from the pole) is the average value driven from the best fit torus and the accretion disk.
+The BH mass, Eddington ratio, and spin are constrained by the best-fit accretion disk (see Table \ref{tab:best_fit_torus}).
+The inner radius of the torus, the volume filling factor, the optical depths of the dust clouds, and the homogeneous dusty disk are constrained by the torus model.
+The inclination angle (measured from the pole) is the average value from the best-fit torus and the accretion disk.

-The average BH mass of the quasars in our sample is 3.7e+9 $\pm$ 2.7e+9 (standard deviation) $M_{\odot}$.
-While the BH masses in our analysis are obtained from the best-fit accretion disk templates, the templates are built based on initial mass estimated from either {\ion{C}{4}~$\lambda$1548} or {\ion{Mg}{2}~$\lambda$2800} emission lines (Section \ref{sec:AD}).
-We used this mass as an initial estimate for building the QSOSED templates and the $\log (M_{BH})$ is allowed to vary within $\pm$ 1 dex of this initial estimate (see Table \ref{tab:qsosed}).
-Using {\ion{C}{4}~$\lambda$1548}, {\ion{Mg}{2}~$\lambda$2800} or \hb, \cite{McLure2006} estimated $ M_{BH}$ for 18 out of 20 quasars in our sample (except for 3C 318 and 3C 325) and obtained an average of 3.8e+9 $\pm$ 2.9e+9 $M_{\odot}$.
-Indeed our estimates of the 3CRR BH masses are consistent with the BH mass estimates of the non-3C radio-loud AGN at similar redshifts \citep[e.g.][]{Liu2006}.
-Recently, \cite{Collinson2015,Collinson2017} investigated the intrinsic NIR to X-ray SED of 11 radio-quiet quasars at $1.6<z<2.2$.
-Using \ha\ line they estimate they estimate an average BH mass of 1.5e+9 $\pm$ 1.4e+9 $M_{\odot}$.
-With a larger sample at $z<0.5$, \cite{McLure2002} find that radio-loud quasars have larger BH masses than their radio-quiet counterparts although with a large overlap. \cite{Laor2000} also find a distinction between the BH mass of the radio-loud and radio-quiet PG quasars with former having BH mass $>$1e+9 $M{\odot}$.
+The average BH mass (and the standard deviation) of the quasars in our sample is $(3.7\pm 2.7)\times10^{9} M_{\odot}$. \reff{Our BH masses are obtained from the best-fit accretion disk templates, while the templates are built based on prior mass estimates from broad {\ion{C}{4}~$\lambda$1548} or {\ion{Mg}{2}~$\lambda$2800} emission lines (Section \ref{sec:AD}) allowing the mass to vary within $\pm$ 1 dex of the initial estimates (see Table \ref{tab:qsosed}).} Using {\ion{C}{4}~$\lambda$1548}, {\ion{Mg}{2}~$\lambda$2800} or \hb, \cite{McLure2006} estimated $ M_{BH}$ for 18 out of 20 quasars in our sample (except for 3C 318 and 3C 325) and obtained an average of $(3.8\pm 2.9)\times10^{9} M_{\odot}$.
+Indeed our estimates of the 3CRR BH masses are consistent with the BH mass estimates of the non-3C radio-loud AGN at similar redshifts \citep[e.g.][]{Liu2006} but slightly higher than those at lower redshifts \citep[e.g.][]{Coziol2017}. \reff{Recently, \cite{Collinson2015, Collinson2017} investigated the intrinsic NIR to X-ray SED of 11 radio-quiet quasars at $1.6<z<2.2$ and using the \ha\ line estimated an average BH mass of $(1.5\pm 1.4)\times10^{9} M_{\odot}$ which overlaps with the mass of the BHs in our sample.
+Consistently, with a larger sample at $z<0.5$, \cite{McLure2002} found that radio-loud quasars have larger BH masses than their radio-quiet counterparts, although with a large overlap.}